falon3/dicomBrowserImageViewer/README.md

+# NOTE: this project has been moved to a private bitbucket repository and this code is now not up to date entirely.
+(November 23, 2016)

 # dicomBrowserImageViewer
 This is a web-based tool that allows dicom format(ultrasound/MRI) 3D images to be converted and viewed/scrolled in the browser.